mbhurtel/sceneUnderstanding/README.md

 python train.py --img 416 --batch 16 --epochs 200 --data data/data_COBA.yaml --cfg ./models/battlefield_yolov5x.yaml --weights '' --name results_YOLOv5x --cache
 ```

-In each independent training, the batch size is different i.e., larger the model, smaller the batch size.
+* In each independent training, the batch size is different i.e., the larger the model, the smaller the batch size.
 The battlefield object detection architectures are defined in the [models](https://github.com/9characters/sceneUnderstanding/tree/main/models) directory.

-Notice that a new directory <b>runs</b> is created after the completion of the training, that stores the results for each of the independent training execution.
+* Notice that a new directory <b>runs</b> is created after the completion of the training, which stores the results for each of the independent training executions.

-Please note that the training requires a lot of time.
-Following table shows the time taken for us to train each model on <b>Google Colab's P100</b> GPU trained for <b>200 epochs</b>:
+* Please note that the training requires a lot of time.
+The following table shows the time taken for us to train each model on <b>Google Colab's P100</b> GPU trained for <b>200 epochs</b>:

 | Models | Training Time (h)|
 |  :-:   |        :-:       |